Historic Context Statements

 Los Angeles, California

-As an important part of their SurveyLA project, the City of Los Angeles Office of Historic Resources hired LSA Associates and Chattel to complete a Historic Context Statement with a reconnaissance-level survey focusing on citywide industrial development.
-The historic context followed a specific methodology and format adapted for the SurveyLA project’s custom database, and informed the final phase of SurveyLA fieldwork.
+Chattel and LSA Associates (LSA) were hired by the City of Los Angeles (City) office of Historic Resources (OHR) to complete the Industrial Historic Context Statement for SurveyLA, which is comprised of a reconnaissance-level survey focusing on citywide industrial development.
+SurveyLA is a comprehensive survey program maintained by OHR to identify and document significant historic resources, including the development of citywide historic context statements.
+The Industrial Historic Context Statement followed a specific methodology and format adapted for the SurveyLA project’s custom database, and informed the final phase of SurveyLA fieldwork.

 hollywood redevelopment project area survey